11 Top-Rated Tourist Attractions in Swansea

 Places to Visit near Swansea: Cardiff is a must-stop for those with time to spare.
 About an hour's drive from Swansea, the nation's capital offers plenty of things to do and see.
-From castles to museums to the Doctor Who Experience, there's something for everyone.
+From castles to museums, there's something for everyone.
 Cardiff is a great jumping-off point for other fun day trips, including Brecon Beacons National Park and Pembrokeshire Coast National Park.
-For more ideas on what to see and do in Wales, have a look at our list of the top-rated tourist attractions in Wales.
+For more ideas on what to see and do in Wales, have a look at our list of the top tourist attractions in Wales.

 Exciting Places to Explore: Wales offers endless amounts of activities for those who love adventure.
 Hike 3,560 feet to the top of Mount Snowdon or ride the Snowdon Mountain Railway in Snowdonia National Park.
 Swim in a pool at the base of the 90-foot-high Henryd Falls in Coelbren or get up close and personal with stalagmites and stalactites in Dan yr Ogof, both of which top our list of top tourist attractions in South Wales.